Obama, former presidents rally around George W. Bush as library opens

 Since he left office, Bush, a 66-year-old Texan, has focused mostly on helping to build his library and museum, getting involved in charitable projects as well as painting, playing golf and riding mountain bikes.

-SMU students, faculty, staff and alumni were invited to a Thursday evening program featuring fireworks and a ceremonial lighting of the library's entry tower.

-A central part of the museum is devoted to the September 11 attacks.

 "When our freedom came under attack we made the tough decision required to keep our people safe," Bush said.
-He said his library's presidential center will be devoted to promoting freedom abroad.
+He said his library's presidential centre will be devoting to promoting freedom abroad.

 "I'm retired from politics - happily so, I might add - but not from public service," he said.